jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/01.about/05.example/docs.en.md

 ### The main component

 It is a [UI component](../../components/node-components.html), which will display the calculator screen.
-It will serve as entry point to insert the calculator in a web page.
+It will also serve as entry point to insert the calculator in a web page.

 ```php